AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/roboracer-sim-racing-guide-2024.md

 </div>

 <p align="justify">
 It is possible to run the simulator and devkit on two separate computing nodes (e.g. two different PCs) connected via a common network.
 The benefit of this approach is workload distribution by isolating the two computing processes, thereby gaining higher performance.
-It is further possible to run the devkit on a physical F1TENTH vehicle (using the Jetson SBC onboard) and connect it to the PC running AutoDRIVE Simulator as a hardware-in-the-loop (HIL) setup.
+It is further possible to run the devkit on a physical RoboRacer vehicle (using the Jetson SBC onboard) and connect it to the PC running AutoDRIVE Simulator as a hardware-in-the-loop (HIL) setup.
 </p>

 !!! tip